DevOps-Sad-people/itu-minitwit/report/4-appendix.md

 Elaboration and comparison were primarily used at the planning stage of implementing new technologies, or for developers unfamiliar with existing technologies already implemented.

-Creation is used throughout the implementation of technologies or features, but the scale of the issues attempting to address diminishes over time, as the feature or technology becomes more intergrated into the system, and required changes are smaller.
+Creation is used throughout the implementation of technologies or features, but as these become more integrated into the system, the scope of the problems being addressed tend to shrink, focusing on smaller, more specific changes.
 As more code is added to the codebase, solving unwanted behavior becomes more important, and makes out large parts of prompts.

-Additional reflection on use of chatbots, we found that Claude 3.7 Sonnet provided better code-based responses as well as understanding misconfigurations and bugs.
+Additional reflection on use of chatbots: we found that Claude 3.7 Sonnet provided better code-based responses as well as understanding misconfigurations and bugs.
 It gives detailed descriptions of different variables and potential flaws in the code and configs.
 This is measured against ChatGPT o1.